Lately I’ve been talking about how God doesn’t kill or visit sickness and disasters upon His children.

 He is, period.

-But He has also delegated a great deal of His authority on this earth to others and those, in turn, have delegated it to yet others.
-Here’s how that works:
+But He has also delegated a great deal of His authority on this earth to others and those, in turn, have delegated it to yet others still.
+Here’s how all that works:

 God Gave Dominion Over the Earth to Man